-On 23 June 2016, voters in the United Kingdom voted in a referendum in favour of the United Kingdom leaving the European Union, a decision known as "Brexit".
-On 29 March 2017 the United Kingdom submitted a formal departure notice to the European Council pursuant to Article 50(2) of the Treaty on European Union (the EU Treaty) and if no change will occur, the UK is due to leave the European Union.
+On June 23, 2016, voters in the United Kingdom (UK) voted in a referendum in favour of the UK leaving the European Union (EU), a decision known as "Brexit".
+On March 29, 2017 the UK submitted a formal departure notice to the European Council pursuant to Article 50(2) of the Treaty on European Union (the EU Treaty) and on January 31, 2020, UK officially withdrew from the EU.
+This marked the beginning of a transition period that is due to end on December 31, 2020 during which the nature of the relationship between the UK, EU and Member States of the EU is being negotiated.

-As many questions relating to Brexit remain open, the outcome of the negotiations regarding the withdrawal of the United Kingdom from the European Union is impossible to predict.
-Among other consequences, departure from the European Union may result in the United Kingdom no longer having access to the European Single Market.
-Since the United Kingdom is currently the second largest economy in the European Union, a withdrawal from the European Single Market is expected to have significant negative impacts on the economy of the United Kingdom.
-If the United Kingdom no longer had access to the European Single Market, the Member States of the European Union would face greater barriers to trade and commerce with the United Kingdom, which may in turn diminish overall economic activity between the European Union and the United Kingdom, resulting in a general economic downturn throughout the United Kingdom, the European Union or both.
-The Brexit vote may also give rise to or strengthen tensions in other Member States regarding their membership in the European Union, potentially resulting in additional referendums or other actions in Member States regarding withdrawal from the European Union.
-The withdrawal of other Member States from the European Union would have unpredictable consequences and may have adverse effects on levels of economic activity in the countries in which the Issuer operates.
-Therefore, Brexit may have an adverse effect on the Company's business and the portfolio may be particularly exposed to the economic and political impact of Brexit.
-The final outcome of Brexit may have a significant impact on the currency exchange rate between the Pound Sterling and the Euro, which should have a limited effect on AT as AT has effectively hedged a large portion of its exposure by issuing Pound Sterling debt against Pound sterling assets.
+As many questions relating to Brexit remain open, the outcome of the negotiations is impossible to predict.
+Among other consequences, this departure may result in the UK no longer having access to the European Single Market and Customs Union.
+Since the UK is currently the second largest economy in Europe, the withdrawal from the European Single Market is expected to have negative impacts on the UK's economy.
+With no access to European Single Market, the Member States of the EU may face greater barriers to trade and commerce with the UK, and vice versa, which may in turn diminish economic activity between the EU and the UK, resulting in a general economic downturn throughout the UK, the EU or both.
+The Brexit may also give rise to or strengthen tensions in other Member States regarding their membership in the EU, potentially resulting in additional referendums or other actions in Member States regarding withdrawal from the EU.
+The withdrawal of other Member States from the EU would have unpredictable consequences and may have adverse effects on levels of economic activity in the countries in which the Group operates.

+Therefore, Brexit may have an adverse effect on the Group's business and the portfolio may be particularly exposed to the economic and political impact of Brexit.
+The final outcome of Brexit may have a significant impact on the currency exchange rate between the Pound Sterling and the Euro, which should have a limited effect on Aroundtown as the Company has effectively hedged a large portion of its exposure by issuing Pound Sterling debt against Pound sterling assets.
 It may however have an adverse effect on the net assets.

-The uncertainty around the timing of Brexit and its economic and other terms cause volatility in the financial markets.
-Since the Company relies on access to the financial markets in order to refinance its debt liabilities and gain access to new financing, on-going political uncertainty and any worsening of the economic environment may reduce its ability to refinance its existing and future li- abilities or gain access to new financing, in each case on favourable terms or at all.
+The uncertainty around Brexit and its economic & other impacts cause volatility in the financial markets.
+Since the Company relies on access to the financial markets in order to refinance its debt liabilities and gain access to new financing, on-going political uncertainty and any worsening of the economic environment may reduce its ability to refinance its existing and future liabilities or gain access to new financing, in each case on favourable terms or at all.
 Furthermore, the Company's counterparties, in particular its hedging counterparties, may not be able to fulfil their obligations under their respective agreements due to a lack of liquidity, operational failure, bankruptcy or other reasons.